ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/overview.markdown

   To learn about RavenDB's role as a _Producer_ please refer to the [Queue ETL section](../../../server/ongoing-tasks/etl/queue-etl/overview).
   {INFO/}
-* RavenDB can run an ongoing Sink task that reads messages from broker queues, transforms them to documents by a user-defined script, and stores the documents in RavenDB's database.
+* RavenDB can run an ongoing Sink task that reads JSON formatted messages from broker queues, apply a user-defined script that can, among other things, construct documents from the retrieved messages, and potentially store manufactured documents in RavenDB's database.
 * Supported broker queues currently include **Apache Kafka** and **RabbitMQ**.

+{INFO: }
+Using RavenDB as a message broker sink can benefit users who want to combine Kafka or RabbitMQ's immense capability to collect and stream data with RavenDB's ability to process this data, reveal and exploit its value.
+{INFO/}

 * In this page:
    * [Supported Message Brokers](../../../server/ongoing-tasks/queue-sink/overview#supported-message-brokers)